-In addition to tuition, estimated costs for students who complete the entire program listed below are books, \$305; class fees, \$162; student services fee, \$23; universal fee, \$276; equipment and supplies, \$1,800.
+In addition to tuition, estimated costs for students who complete the entire program listed below are books, \$305; class fees, \$162; universal fee, \$376; equipment and supplies, \$1,800.
 Contact the Financial Aid Office at 503.399.5018 to find out if you qualify for help with these costs.

-You may earn a Certificate of Completion by successfully completing the required 46 credit hours with a grade of "C" or better in AUM courses.
+You may earn a Certificate of Completion by successfully completing the required 47 credit hours with a grade of "C" or better in AUM courses.

-(12 create floars).

 Course Title Credit Hours

 COM051 Communications Skills 1+3

 or

 WR121 English Composition-Exposition+ (or higher)3

 CIS101 Introduction to Microcomputer Applications (or higher).3

 MTH052 Introduction to Algebra and Geometry+ (or higher)3

 PSY101 Psychology of Human Relations (or higher)3

-Automoti ve Body core requirements (19 credit hours):
+Automotiv ve Body core requirements (20 credit hours):

-AUM168 Automotive Electrical Systems 14
+AUM168 Automotive Electrical Systems 15

 AUM184 Automotive Materials and Resources1

 AUM280L Cooperative Work Experience12

-WLD097 Welding
+WLD097 Welding2

 or

 WLD061 Basic Gas Metal Arc Welding (MIG)3

-Automoti ve Body Repair electives (select 15 credit
+Automotiv ve Body Repair electives

-hours):
+(select a n ninimum of 15 credit hours):

 AUM151 Basic Automotive Engines5

-AUM157 Automotive Brake Systems5
+AUM157 Automotive Brake Systems6

-AUM158 Automotive Steering and Suspension5

-AUM286 Automotive Heating and Air Conditioning5